 In the tunnel, some sort of classical waltz was piped out into the air.
 Presumably this is intended to stop teenagers or other potential ne’r do wells from hanging out here and getting up to no good.
 Maybe the local councillors have never seen Kubrick’s A Chocolate Orange.

 Past the tunnel, the path edges along Brooklands Lake until moving through a small wood and then between fields and a large industrial estate.
 I started to wonder how far I should go, without a map or much water, but a trail leading out of town and into the fields is always hard to resist.
-“Never omit to explore a footpath, for never was there a footpath yet which did not pass something of interest.”, so says Richard Jeffries in Nature Near London.
+An impulse that must have been with us for centuries and certainly one Richard Jeffries felt, as he sagely remarks in Nature Near London: “Never omit to explore a footpath, for never was there a footpath yet which did not pass something of interest.”

 I carried on through a field of long grass and wildflowers, then hit an A road, which the path followed for a while, before swinging back into fields after passing under the A2.
 Back amongst hedgerows and trees I looked up and saw some sort of raptor circling high overhead.
 Also, in the distance as if floating above the scene, lorries appeared to speed along a suspended carriageway.
 As I grew nearer a motorway sign poking up between the tree line loomed ever larger.
 Here was the M25.
 The path and the Darent passed under it.
 Underneath was a jarring scene, as the river trickled on between green, flowered banks, but rising up on either side vast concrete walls rose up to meet the floor of the motorway running above.